SihaoCheng/WD_models/README.md

 1. converting the coordinates of *Gaia* (and other) H--R diagram into WD parameters;
 2. plotting contours of WD parameters on the *Gaia* (and other) H--R diagram.

 The tools provided with the module also make it easy to transform between any desired WD parameters.
 Below, I introduce the basic usage and give some examples.
 Some detailed information of the cooling tracks models and are also shown.
+For questions or suggestions, please do not hesitate to contact me: s.cheng@jhu.edu

 ## Import